JorySmith/BlogProject/README.md

      a.
 Update Views: Shared _Layout and Home Index
      b.
 Update CSS, JS, and IMG files and links
      c.
 Update Views: Post Details
-5) Create services and store in a new Services folder
+5) Create Data service
      a.
 Create BlogRole enums
      b.
-Create DataService class to seed roles (admin and mod) and users
+Create DataService class in a new Services folder to seed roles (admin and mod) and users
      c.
 Inject ApplicationDbContext, RoleManager, and UserManager
      d.
-Register DataService in Startup.cs and async call in Program.cs
+Register DataService in Startup.cs, add async call in Program.cs
      e.
 Add create DB from migrations to DataService
+6) Create Email service
+     a.
+Create MailSettings class in new ViewModels folder
+     b.
+Update settings.json and Startup.cs
+     c.
+Create interface IBlogEmailSender in Services folder
+     d.
+Update Register.cshtml code behind and Startup.cs with IBlogEmailSender
+     e.
+Implement IBlogEmailSender with a new EmailService class
+     f.
+Use MimeMessage() to store email sender/receiver/subject properties
+     g.
+Use BodyBuilder() and SmtpClient() to configure email body message and authentication
+     h.
+Update ResendEmailConfirmation.cshtml with IBlogEmailSender